République Génial, Kunst Museum, Bern, 2018

 This multiple body, run through as it is by a fresh understanding of the world, reveals through individual consciousness-raising a new sense of becoming woman.
 The deconstruction of patriarchal social pathologies, far from leading to sterility and stasis, to resignation or even depression, generates a resonating and multiple creative energy.

-This energy will be caught by different forms of recording (audio, video), which will enable a feminist theory to emerge.
+This energy is be caught by different forms of recording (audio, video), which enables a feminist theory to emerge.
 Participants will thus be armed to confront the questions thrown up by specific group dynamics.
-In the film that we made on 23rd May 2018, the group was composed of students on the Fine Arts MA at the HEAD.
+In the film that we made on 23rd May 2018, the group was composed of students on the Fine Arts MA at the HEAD (Geneva art school).
 The participants introduced a series of questions specific to the practice of art by women, as well as on the practice of feminist art.

 We noticed that through the experience of a consciousness-raising practice, our group achieved extreme sensibility, which led us to seek a form (in the artistic sense of form) for this uncommon state, and to transcribe this singular manifestation of women’s expression.